Sherrie Westin is President of Sesame Workshop, the nonprofit educational organization behind Sesame Street.

-Sherrie Westin is President of Social Impact and Philanthropy for Sesame Workshop, the nonprofit educational organization behind Sesame Street.
-She leads the Workshop’s efforts to serve vulnerable children through mass media and targeted initiatives in the United States and around the world.
-Westin serves as Sesame Workshop’s chief mission ambassador, raising awareness, developing strategic partnerships, and cultivating philanthropic support to further the Workshop’s mission to help children everywhere grow smarter, stronger, and kinder.
+Westin leads the organization’s efforts to serve vulnerable children through mass media and targeted initiatives in the United States and around the world.
+She serves as Sesame Workshop’s chief mission ambassador, raising awareness, developing strategic partnerships, and cultivating philanthropic support to further the Workshop’s mission to help children everywhere grow smarter, stronger, and kinder.

-Westin spearheaded a partnership to create the largest early childhood intervention in the history of humanitarian response, bringing critical education and nurturing care to refugee children in the Syrian response region.
+Previously Westin served as Sesame Workshop’s President of Social Impact and Philanthropy.
+In that role, she spearheaded a partnership to create the largest early childhood intervention in the history of humanitarian response, bringing critical early education to refugee children in the Syrian response region.
 Working with the International Rescue Committee, she led Sesame Workshop’s efforts to compete for and win a historic $100 million grant from the MacArthur Foundation to fund this work.
-With an additional 100M grant from The LEGO Foundation, this initiative has expanded to Bangladesh.
+With an additional $100 million grant from the LEGO Foundation, this initiative has expanded to Bangladesh.
 She also oversees Sesame Street in Communities, Sesame’s comprehensive initiative designed to give children the tools they need to overcome traumatic experiences.

 Westin was named a “Leading Global Thinker” by Foreign Policy Magazine and one of Fast Company’s “100 Most Creative People in Business” and was recognized with the Smithsonian’s “American Ingenuity Award”.
-A staunch advocate for addressing children’s needs, she regularly appears on major media outlets with Sesame Street’s iconic Muppets promoting Sesame’s social impact initiatives around the world.
+A staunch advocate for addressing children’s needs, she regularly appears on major media outlets on the value of investing in early childhood development, especially for the most vulnerable children.